paddy-exe/paddy-exe.github.io/content/en/pages/about.md

 description: 'About Me page'
 date: 2023-03-10
 author: Patrick Exner
+toc: false
 ---

 Hi there 👋, my name is Patrick aka 🔥 Lizard.
-I am a 22y Biomimicry student from Germany.
-I am interested in game, tool and engine development and have been working and messing around with game dev for over 4 years now.
-I also have prior (professional) knowledge in Python.
-Nowadays I work with GodotEngine on several open-source projects such as Godot itself, GDExtension and several VFX and Shader projects.
+I am a Biomimicry student from Germany.
+I am interested in game, tool and engine development and have been working and messing around with game dev for a while.
+I also have prior professional knowledge in Python.
+Nowadays, I work with the Godot Game Engine on several open-source projects such as Godot itself, GDExtension and several VFX and Shader projects.

 Some of the projects I've been involved in are: